The internationally recognised private pilot license

 Can I train in France and sit the exam abroad?

 Yes, within the EASA framework, training and exams can be shared between member states under certain conditions.
-However, it is generally simpler to complete everything in the same country.
+However, it is generally simpler to complete everything in the same country to avoid administrative complications.

 Get your quote for PPL Airplane License